ILogOutOnTheToilet/kemono-dl/README.md

 ### All Options
 -   `{site}`
-The .party site the post is hosted on.  (ie. kemono.party or coomer.party)
+The .party site the post is hosted on.  (ie. kemono.cr or coomer.st)
 -   `{service}`
 The service of the post.
 -   `{user_id}`